myTerminal/effortless-css/README.md

 Sets transition to properties of an element.

-Accepts: Duration, a property or any number of properties
+Accepts: Duration, property or any number of properties

+*Note*: If passing multiple arguments, end the last one with a `;` so that the generated CSS is as expected.
+Otherwise, all the arguments in the output will be separated by a space instead of a comma.

 #### `.animation`